kishanpatel789/kp_data_dev_site/content/posts/019_SlowlyChangingDimensions.md

 ## SCD Type 1

-In Type 1 SCDs, an update to a record simply overwrites the record.
+In Type 1 SCDs, an update to a record overwrites the old record.
 A historic version of the record is not kept.
 I had a Type 1 SCD when I foolishly updated the address for that customer.

 For example, Harry lives with his aunt and uncle at 4 Privet Drive.
-But he later inherits his godfather's house.
+But he later inherits his godfather's house at 12 Grimmauld Place.
 The `dim_patient` table would be updated as such:

 <div markdown=1 class="flex flex-col md:flex-row md:space-x-2 md:gap-2 py-2 items-stretch">
 <div markdown=1 class="w-full md:w-[48%]">